msridhar/NullAway-wiki/Configuration.md

 A list of annotations that should be considered equivalent to `@Initializer` annotations, and thus mark methods as initializers (e.g. `org.junit.Before` and `org.junit.BeforeClass`, which are automatically added to this list by default).
 Note that any annotation with the simple name `@Initializer`, from any package, will be considered an initializer annotation, but names passed to this configuration option must be fully-qualified class names.

+  - `-XepOpt:NullAway:ExternalInitAnnotations=...`

+A list of annotations for classes that are "externally initialized."
+Tools like the [Cassandra Object Mapper](https://docs.datastax.com/en/developer/java-driver/3.2/manual/object_mapper/) do their own field initialization of objects with a certain annotation (like `@Table`), after invoking the zero-argument constructor.
+For any class annotated with an external-init annotation, we don't check that the zero-arg constructor initializes all non-null fields.

 ## Library Models

 In addition to these options, NullAway will look for any classes implementing the `com.uber.nullaway.LibraryModels` interface, in the annotation processor path, and consider those as plug-in models for third-party unannotated libraries.
 (We search for such classes using the [ServiceLoader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) facility.)
 Models defined in such classes will be loaded in addition to the default models for common Java and Android libraries included with the checker itself.
 For documentation on writing such custom models, refer to the javadoc documentation for `com.uber.nullaway.LibraryModels` itself.
 Also see our [sample library model](https://github.com/uber/NullAway/tree/master/sample-library-model) for an example; it is pulled in and used by our sample Java module (see [the `build.gradle` file](https://github.com/uber/NullAway/blob/ac6e3e1b63d357eec5f9e32fb02b024bf9cfb1f9/sample/build.gradle#L28)).